-The business is managed by Adrian who has lived locally since 2000.
-He studied Zoology and the History and Philosophy of Science, and has a Doctorate in sustainable tourism.
-Adrian has worked in local and state government on the NSW north coast in various roles.
-He has worked also within the university sector, publishing in sustainable development, sustainable tourism and environmental decision making areas, with a little teaching experience as well.
+Adrian manages YWE and guides walks.
+He has lived locally since 2000.
+He studied Zoology, the History and Philosophy of Science, and has a Doctorate in sustainable tourism.
+Adrian has worked in local and state government on the NSW north coast in strategic and environmental planning roles.
+He has also researched and published in the fields of sustainable development, sustainable tourism and environmental decision making, with a little university teaching experience as well.
 He has travelled quite widely, volunteering with a number of sustainability initiatives along the way.
-He has also produced some videos for/with Aboriginal communities relating to natural resource management.
-He continues to develop his knowledge of Yuraygir flora/fauna and enjoys gardening, bushwalking, travelling, surfing and music.
-Adrian lives with his partner Gina and their 12 year old son.
+He has produced some videos for/with Aboriginal communities relating to natural resource management and continues to develop his knowledge of Yuraygir flora/fauna.
+He and enjoys gardening, bushwalking, travelling, surfing and music, and lives with his partner Gina and their 13 year old son.

 Gina is an invaluable guide and sounding board.
 She has lived in the Yuraygir region since 1998, working as a Ranger with National Parks and Wildlife Service.
 She has an Honours Degree in Coastal Management and intimate knowledge of Yuraygir’s history, management, Aboriginal connections and local ecology.
 She shares her knowledge of park management and has been involved in the conservation of the local Endangered Coastal Emu Population, coordinating an annual Emu ‘census’ with the help of many volunteers since 2001.
 She has travelled widely, working in numerous locations as a SCUBA instructor.
-She is now actively involved in community activities, including Landcare and fundraising and educational activities at Wooli School.
+She is now actively involved in community activities, including Landcare and community fundraising activities.
 Gina surfs, practices yoga, does marathon charity walks, gardens, cares for injured wildlife and loves her community.
-She lives with Adrian and their 12 year old son.
+She lives with Adrian and their 13 year old son.

 Annette has lived locally since 2003 with her parter and family of exceedingly sporty boys.
 As well as being our superb yoga teacher, she and Karen have the most important job: preparing beautiful food for our walkers!
 Annette takes an eclectic approach to catering which one walker once appropriately dubbed “gourmet home cooked”.
 She uses range of delicious and nutritious foods from local organic and seasonal fresh food to the largest extent possible.